The Latest Story for BHP Billiton & Iron Ore

 Source: tradingview.com

-The iron ore price has traded sideways for nearly two years, despite being volatile.
+The iron ore price has traded sideways for months, despite being volatile.
 There’s little indication whether the price will move higher or lower in the future.
-That said, given iron ore is a large source of BHP Billiton’s revenue, a stable iron ore price isn’t a bad thing.
+That said, iron ore is re-testing last month’s high.
+That’s a positive.
+In that case, given iron ore is a large source of BHP Billiton’s revenue, a stable iron ore price isn’t a bad thing.

 The bottom line: BHP Billiton looks mostly exposed to market risks today, rather than the iron ore price.
-We will track this story once a week and analyse future developments.
-That said, BHP Billiton’s share price is currently trading around a major support region and could bounce from here, which is happening today.
-There’s little indication that it will drop sharply in the near-term future.
+But both look better this week, which have aided BHP Billiton’s recent share price bounce.
+We will track this story once a week and analyse any future developments.

 Jason Stevenson,